 At the end of the day, is the dealer continuing to sell cars, service customers and bring in new business?
 If yes, then you know they are doing their job.

-If you are compelled to have a survey to measure your customer’s happiness, then absolutely you should have an independent, third party administer the survey.
+If you are compelled to have a survey to measure your customer’s happiness, then absolutely you should have an independent, third-party administer the survey.
 Too many times surveys can be made to give you the answers that you are looking for, which is a big reason why I and many consumers do not like surveys.

 Transparency is the buzz word of the hour – and I think there ought to be great transparency in this.
-I do not believe that dealer councils should be allowed to sign off on these questions – as they tend to say whatever the manufacturer wants to hear.
+I do not believe those dealer councils should be allowed to sign off on these questions – as they tend to say whatever the manufacturer wants to hear.